VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Input files and parameters

 \subsubsection{{\tt anomV.dat} $-$ anomalous triple and quartic gauge boson couplings}

 The anomalous triple and quartic gauge boson couplings can be set in the file {\tt anomV.dat}.
-They are parameterized using an effective Lagrangian, as described in Refs.~\cite{Buchmuller:1985jz, Hagiwara:1993ck, Eboli:2006wa}
+They are parameterized using an effective Lagrangian, as described in Refs.~\cite{Buchmuller:1985jz, Hagiwara:1993ck, Eboli:2006wa, Degrande:2013rea}

-where $n+4$ signifies the dimension of the operator $\mathcal{O}_{i}$. \textsc{Vbfnlo} defines the anomalous gauge couplings in terms of the coefficients $f_{i}/\Lambda^{n}$ of the dimension-6 and (for triboson production) dimension 8 operators (a full list of implemented operators for triboson production can be found in Ref.~\cite{anomVVV}).
+where $n+4$ signifies the dimension of the operator $\mathcal{O}_{i}$. \textsc{Vbfnlo} defines the anomalous gauge couplings in terms of the coefficients $f_{i}/\Lambda^{n}$ of the dimension-6 and dimension-8 operators.
+The full list of implemented operators can be found in Appendix~\ref{listofoperators}.

 A common alternative parameterization (which \textsc{Vbfnlo} can also use as input) of the trilinear couplings $WW\gamma$ and $WWZ$ uses the following effective Lagrangians:

 for the anomalous $WW\gamma$ vertex, and